| Brown Marmorated Stink Bug

 |

-The western conifer seed bug is also known to invade homes in the fall.
+- The western conifer seed bug is also known to invade homes in the fall.
 This species could be confused with the brown marmorated stink bug.
 One distinguishing characteristic of the western conifer seed bug is the flattened, leaf-like expansion on the hind legs.
-This fact sheed provides more information on the western conifer seed bug: http://www.ento.psu.edu/extension/factsheets/western_conifer_seed_bug.htm
+This blog post provides more information about the difference between these two species:

-This insect does not harm people.
-The best control is preventing its entrance to your home by caulking gaps around windows and doors and screening openings to the outside such as fireplace chimneys, attic and wall vents.
+- This insect does not harm people.
+The best way to control it is by preventing its entrance into homes and other buildings by caulking gaps around windows and doors and screening openings to the outside such as fireplace chimneys, attic and wall vents.

 http://njaes.rutgers.edu/stinkbug/similar.asp